Importance of flu vaccine for the immune-compromised and the people around them

 The flu vaccine is the best protection against the flu this season according to the flu.gov website.
 If you get the flu vaccine, you are 60% less likely to need treatment for the flu by a healthcare provider.
 Getting the vaccine has been shown to offer substantial other benefits including reducing illness, antibiotic use, time lost from work, hospitalizations and deaths.

 It is recommended that you receive your flu vaccine as soon as it is available, typically early October.
 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
-In the meantime, you are still at risk for getting the flu.
-The vaccine is effective for the entire 2014/2015 flu season.
+In the meantime, you are still at risk of getting the flu.
+The vaccine noted here is effective for the entire 2014/2015 flu season.

 LIVE VS. KILLED VACCINE